Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

     pressing Ctrl-Z or Z in the hotkeys mode.
     :* **The cable is placed horizontally when you are facing West or East, and vertically, if facing North or South.
-Cables that cross on a single tile are automatically connected upon placement.**
+Cables that cross on a single tile are automatically connected upon placement.</b>
     :* If you are placing cables over some kind of floor, the cables are automatically placed under the floor tiles and concealed from view.
 You can make them visible by right-clicking the floor tile and